tadfisher/android-nixpkgs/README.md

 This is fine; you cannot install packages via the SDK Manager to a Nix-built SDK, because the point of this project is to make your build dependencies immutable.
 Either update your Nix expression to include the additional packages, or switch to using a standard Android SDK install.

-Note that on NixOS, you may have to run `patchelf` to set the ELF interpreter for binaries referencing standard paths for the system linker.
+When using a standard installation downloaded from the Android Developers site, if you're running NixOS then you may have to run `patchelf` to set the ELF interpreter for binaries referencing standard paths for the system linker.
+The binaries may work inside Android Studio built from nixpkgs, as it runs in a FHS-compliant chroot.

 ## License